Cataract Surgery - Expert Care, Latest Techniques

 Did you know there are many different types of cataract?
 In posterior subcapsular cataract, the back layer of the lens become hazy like a frosted window pane.

 Modern cataract surgery is extremely successful in restoring vision affected by cataract.
-Our Eye Surgeons are expert in the latest microsurgical techniques, including laser and conventional phacoemulsification surgery.
+Our Eye Surgeons are expert in the latest microsurgical techniques of phacoemulsification cataract surgery.

 Prior to your surgery, a comprehensive evaluation allows your Surgeon to tailor your surgery to suit your individual needs.
-Will conventional small incision phacoemulsification surgery be the best approach for you, or should you consider laser-assisted surgery?
-Do you need a toric lens implant to correct your astigmatism?
-What type of refractive correction will achieve the best outcome - single vision, multifocal implants, or a monovision lens system?
-Will drops combined with sedation result in optimal comfort, or would another type of anaesthetic be more suitable for you?
+This will include an evaluation and discussion of which lens implant is best for you.
+For example, you might require a toric lens implant to correct your astigmatism.
+You might prefer single vision lens correction, multifocal implants, extended depth of focus (EDOF) or monovision lens systems.
+Your Surgeon will discuss these options with you, and also advise you on the most appropriate form of anaesthetic - most commonly topical eye drops combined with sedation.
 After a thorough review of your particular situation, our expert Eye Surgeons can advise you on the optimal approach.

 The night driver's nightmare!
 When the outer layers (cortex) of the lens develops hazy spokes, there can be glare and night driving problems

 A cataract is a haziness in the natural lens within the eye.
 A healthy human lens is perfectly transparent, allowing the light to reach the macula at the back of the eye.
 If the lens becomes cloudy, a clear image cannot be formed on the macula.
 The result is similar to a smudge on your glasses - it prevents you from seeing clearly.
 The haziness in the lens scatters the light travelling into the eye, creating glare.
 As less light is able to reach the back of the eye, vision becomes poor in dim lighting conditions.